Associate Professor of the Practice of the Department of Biology

 Determining the relative impact of community, mentoring, and research on STEM persistence and literacy awarded by Howard Hughes Medical Institute (Principal Investigator).
 2015 to 2018

-Duke BioCoRE: Increasing Diversity through Student and Faculty Engagement awarded by (Co-Principal Investigator).
+Duke BioCoRE: Increasing Diversity through Student and Faculty Engagement awarded by Merck Foundation (Co-Principal Investigator).
 2015 to 2016

-Collaborative Research: Understanding the Role of Writing in Promoting Learning and Engagement for Diverse Thesis Writer awarded by National Science Foundation (Principal Investigator).
+Collaborative Research: Understanding the Role of Writing in Promoting Learning and Engagement for Diverse Thesis Writers awarded by National Science Foundation (Principal Investigator).
 2012 to 2016

-Increasing Diversity and Student Engagement in the BioSciences awarded by (Co Investigator).
+Increasing Diversity and Student Engagement in the BioSciences awarded by Merck Foundation (Co Investigator).
 2014 to 2015

 Writing-to-Learn in the STEM Disciplines awarded by National Science Foundation (Co-Principal Investigator).
 2010 to 2011